|Hamlets||Bagnaia, Nisporto, Nisportino|

 With origins dating back to the Bronze Age, Rio Elba is one of the oldest towns on the island, and traces of its past can still be seen today.
 Sitting up on a hill 180 metres above sea level, like all the other towns on the eastern side its past lies in the mining tradition now lost in the mists of time.

-It is famous for its iron mines that go back as far as the Etruscan period, it was the island's mineral centre until the iron ores were finally closed down.
+It is famous for its iron mines that go back as far as the Etruscan period, and was the island's mineral centre until the iron ores were finally closed down.
 There are many minerals on show in the Civic Museum of Archaeology of the Mining Area of Rio nell'Elba.

 The museum is in the old part of Rio nell'Elba and there are over 700 pieces of the various types of minerals coming from all over the island.
 Geologically speaking, Elba can actually be divided into three sections.
 The western part, where Monte Capanne is, consists mainly of granites, tourmalines, beryls, serpentinites and porphyries.
 The central part is divided into East, where diabases and serpentenites come from, and West, where quartz porphyry, alberese and granite come from.